-Regulation R - Definition
+Regulation R - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Table of ContentsWhat is Regulation R?How Does Regulation R Work?

 Regulation R implements an exemption for banks offering certain brokerage services and allows them to provide those services without registering themselves as a broker-dealer.
 Section 3 of Securities Exchange Act 1934 defined certain activities as brokerage service and mandated brokerage dealer registration for the institutions providing such services.

 Back to:BANKING, LENDING, & CREDIT INDUSTRY